SCRT-HQ/VaporShell/docs/glossary/Add-VSEFSFileSystemElasticFileSystemTag.md

----
-layout: glossary
-title: Add-VSEFSFileSystemElasticFileSystemTag
-categories: glossary
-label1: Category
-data1: Documentation
-label2: Depth
-data2: Deep
-schema: 2.0.0
----

 # Add-VSEFSFileSystemElasticFileSystemTag

 ## SYNOPSIS
-Adds an AWS::EFS::FileSystem.ElasticFileSystemTag resource property to the template
+Adds an AWS::EFS::FileSystem.ElasticFileSystemTag resource property to the template.
+A tag is a key-value pair attached to a file system.
+Allowed characters in the Key and Value properties are letters, white space, and numbers that can be represented in UTF-8, and the following characters: + - = .
+_ : /

 ## SYNTAX